KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering

 \subsubsection{Evaluation Metrics}

-We evaluate all methods using standard KBQA metrics: \textbf{Exact Match (EM)} measures the percentage of questions where the predicted answer set exactly matches the gold answer set.
-This is a strict metric that requires perfect precision and recall. \textbf{F1 Score} computes the harmonic mean of precision and recall at the entity level, providing a more lenient measure that accounts for partial correctness.
-For GrailQA, we report F1 scores across three generalization settings (i.i.d., compositional, zero-shot) as well as overall performance.
-For WebQSP and GraphQuestions, we report the overall F1 score on their respective test sets.
-All metrics are computed based on executed answers retrieved from the Freebase knowledge base back-end.
+We evaluate all methods using standard KBQA metrics: \textbf{Exact Match (EM)} measures the percentage of questions where the predicted answer set exactly matches the gold answer set. \textbf{F1 Score} computes the harmonic mean of precision and recall at the entity level, providing a more lenient measure that accounts for partial correctness.